 Take, for example, the journey Frodo and Sam make in Lord of the Rings.
 Gollum is a source of tension, but one that can naturally last the entire journey, in addition to environmental dangers and spies.
 Many have expressed dissatisfaction with the hobbit chapters in Two Towers and Return of the King; I enjoyed them immensely in my youth.
 They were a welcome respite from chapter after chapter of various tribes of men constantly anticipating war and making small tactical movements that all ultimately amounted to ‘the heroes won and a huge number of people died.’
 That’s all it meant for the story, so that’s all that needed to be considered.

 I’m saying, plot-wise, the war of Middle-Earth was only marginally important compared to the destruction of the ring, which was the story’s main focus.
-The war had more plot points, but less thematic and emotional significance, while the hobbit chapters were the exact opposite, dealing with most of the series’ principle themes.
+The war had more plot points, but less thematic and emotional significance, while the hobbit chapters were the exact opposite, dealing with most of the series’ principle themes – loyalty, small acts of goodness countering large evils, persistence against impossible odds and so on.
 Just like Frodo and Sam themselves, the hobbit chapters do most of the legwork here.

 A ‘friendly critic’ of Tolkien’s saga, George R. R. Martin criticised the portrayal of power in Middle-Earth in an interview, asking ‘What was Aragorn’s tax policy?’ and whether or not the new king of Middle-Earth enacted an Orc genocide after the defeat of Sauron, along with a bevy of other ‘realistic’ questions.